U.S. Department of Transportation

 Washington, DC 20590

 Federal Highway Administration Research and Technology

 Coordinating, Developing, and Delivering Highway Transportation Innovations

-During the 1960s, the FHWA, known then as the Bureau of Public Roads and a division of the U.S. Department of Commerce, began conducting human factors and driver behavior studies To to understand the needs and limitations of transportation users.
-Two researchers with the Bureau of Public Roads, R. M. Michaels and B. W. Stephens, published a journal article in a 1963 issue of the Highway Research Record (predecessor of Transportation Research Record: Journal of the Transportation Research Board) titled "Driver Characteristics, Night Visibility, and Driving Simulation."
+During the 1960s, the Federal Highway Administration (FHWA), known then as the Bureau of Public Roads and a division of the U.S. Department of Commerce, began conducting human factors and driver behavior studies to understand the needs and limitations of transportation users.
+Two researchers with the Bureau of Public Roads, R. M. Michaels and B. W. Stephens, published an article in a 1963 issue of the Highway Research Record (predecessor of the Transportation Research Record: Journal of the Transportation Research Board) titled "Driver Characteristics, Night Visibility, and Driving Simulation."
 The article described the use of a simulation experiment at the Bureau of Public Roads' laboratory to study driver performance by tracking activities, such as eye movements.